tetratecx/tsb-single-vm/README.md

 ## Introduction

-The purpose of this repo is to provide an isolated environmnent that allows to showcase TSB value add, without any external dependencies towards cloud provider services.
+The purpose of this repo is to provide an isolated environment that allows to showcase TSB value add, without any external dependencies towards cloud provider services.

 The target audience for this repo includes:
  - Prospects that want to quickly dive into TSB, without too much internal administrative overhead (tooling, cloud access rights, etc)